 At Longleat Safari Park, a safari park housed on a 9000-square-acre estate, you’ll find lions and giraffes, but also monkeys, tigers and rhinos.
 The park, which houses some 500 wild animals, was the first of its kind outside Africa and has been luring aspiring wildlife photographers to the Wiltshire countryside for over 50 years.

 Although Longleat is known for its conservation efforts, it’s a magnet for both nature and culture lovers thanks to Longleat House.
 This high Elizabethan manor is fringed by gardens conceived by the legendary landscape architect Capability Brown.
 It’s also worth take a photo of Hedge Maze, a green labyrinth built from 16,000 English yew trees.
-It’s been a must-visit part of the estate since 1975.
+It’s been a beautiful part of the estate since 1975.

 Durdle Door, England

 Dorset in southwest England is known for its unusual coastline that dates back to the Jurassic Period.
 The highlight?
 Durdle Door, a majestic limestone archway that encircles a cove and resembles a Mediterranean postcard.
-This natural landmark, which was designated a UNESCO World Heritage Site in 2001, is among the most photographed sites in this part of the country — and for good reason.
+This natural landmark, which was designated a UNESCO World Heritage site in 2001, is among the most photographed sites in this part of the country – and for good reason.